BafS/Genetic-Algorithms-notebooks/README.md

  - mutation rate: 0.01
  - population size: 100, we don't need more because it gives the same result but takes more time
  - type of selection: `GTournamentSelector` this selector gave us the best results of all selectors
- - type of crossover used: `G1DListCrossoverOX`
+ - type of crossover used: none, crossover is not useful in our case because we don't want to have an unique list
  - number of generations: 200 more generations does not give a better result after 200.
 If we had more cities we should have had a higher number